Division of Longshore and Harbor Workers' Compensation (DLHWC)

 13. Who pays my disability benefits and my medical bills?

 The employer, through its insurance carrier or claims administrator, is responsible for providing the appropriate disability benefits and medical treatment for the work-related injury.
 In most cases, the OWCP does not pay compensation or medical benefits.
 If, however, both the responsible employer and its insurance carrier are insolvent or bankrupt, the OWCP may pay benefits from the Special Fund that would otherwise be the employer's responsibility.
 See FAQ 41.

 14. What if the employee dies as a result of a work injury?

 In the event of an employee's death, the eligible survivors, or their legal representatives must file Form LS-262, Claim for Death Benefits, with the OWCP within one (1) year after the date of death.
 The OWCP will require additional evidence to support the claim including the marriage certificate and birth certificates of eligible survivors, medical records of the deceased employee, and Form LS-265, Certification of Funeral Expenses.

-If you do not have an OWCP file number and you are filing a new claim, the claim form (Form LS-201, Form LS-203 or Form LS-262) should be sent to the address below.
-This is the address of our New York City DLHWC District Office, which is designated as the Central Case Create site for the entire program.
+If you do not have an OWCP file number and you are filing a new claim, the claim form (Form LS-201, Form LS-203 or Form LS-262) should be faxed to our Case Create Fax: (202) 513-6814 (the preferred method) or sent to the address below.
+This is the address of our Jacksonville DLHWC District Office, which is designated as the Central Case Create site for the entire program.
 This site creates cases for all new injuries, regardless of the location of injury or claimant's home address.
 After the case is created, it is viewable electronically by the district office with jurisdiction for the case.